Bolton and Undercliffe: History

 The 750 seat purpose-built Oxford Cinema on Dudley Hill Road was of a stone construction, and opened in 1914.
 Sound was installed by 1930 and it closed briefly again in 1955 for refurbishment.
 In 1962 it became a bingo club for three days of the week and a cinema the rest.
 It closed temporarily for alterations in 1965 but closed permanently as a cinema early the next year reopening as a bingo club, now the Oxford Bingo and Social Club.

 The bingo hall was destroyed in a fire in 2021 during a COVID-19 lock-down and quickly demolished.

 The Coronet Cinema on Otley Road near Peel Park was purpose-built and opened in 1923.
 For many years it was known as the Coronet Picture House.
 Sound was installed around 1930 and a new wide screen in 1954.
 The cinema suffered a serious fire in 1955 and after recovering closed finally in 1958.
 The building was stripped and re-purposed as a wholesale food distribution warehouse but was destroyed by fire in 2003 and had to be quickly demolished.

-A terrace of new houses now stand on the site.
+A terrace of new houses now stands on the site.

 Landmarks

 In the south of Undercliffe is Peel Park a public park named after prime minister Sir Robert Peel.
 Also in the south of Undercliffe is Bradford (Undercliffe) Cemetery.